PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Press the reset switch on the DUT and the LCD display should display a message.
 The terminal should display a boot message too.
 This example is of a RealTerminal connected to the DUT.

   ![DUT_TerminalBoot.gif](DUT_TerminalBoot.gif)

+#### Electrical Measurements After programing bootloader and firmware
+Measure and record by serial number the following electrical parameters.

   Observe the current on the DUT.
 Press the Mute Switch S601 and the white LEDs D201-D205 should light.
 The Buzzer will make a sound.
 Record this full current in the table above.